 Do you know that having an Engineering degree can land you a high-paying job in Canada?
 As the most developed country, Canada is a global leader in providing promising immigration opportunities to candidates with an engineering degree.
 Recent years have witnessed high numbers of engineering graduates choosing to immigrate to Canada for a myriad of reasons.
 And, it’s not difficult to understand why so many engineering professionals are choosing to call Canada their home as Canadian companies offer them higher salary packages with exceptional quality of life.

 As per the report, there is a growing need to replace retiring engineers, especially in the fields of civil, mechanical, and computer engineers.
 Moreover, Canada needs more diverse engineers in filing the positions left by the retiring ones.
 Not only this, Canadian universities are also willing to train new engineers by granting more degrees and conducting training programs to prepare them for a better tomorrow in Canada.
-Universities of Ontario and Quebec are already setting great examples in this regard.
+The universities of Ontario and Quebec are already setting great examples in this regard.
 In addition to this, federal government immigration policy such as the Express Entry program too plays a crucial role in channelizing international migration of engineers to successfully address the country’s growing demands for qualified engineers.

 According to Jan Hein Bax, president of employment agency Randstad Canada says, “The shortage of highly skilled professionals is undeniably contributing to the challenges faced by Canada’s engineering industry,”.
 With this one can clearly understand that global market will definitely going to face a huge competition as more and more companies recruit and retain talented workers.